ShafiMiah/MLOCR/README.md

 # 1. Go to the dist folder
 #    (e.g., ODAI\dist)

-# 2. Copy the dist directory to your local disk
+# 2. Download the dist.zip and extract to your local disk

 # 3. Open Command Prompt (or a terminal)